gnuradio/hugo-website/content/grcon/grcon20/_index.md

 GRCon attendees come from a large variety of backgrounds, including industry, academia, government, and hobbyists.

-GRCon20 will be held September 14-18, 2020 in [Charlotte, North Carolina](charlotte).
+GRCon20 will be held September 14-18, 2020 in Charlotte, North Carolina.
+Find out more about Charlotte and the conference venue including discounted hotel rates [here](charlotte).

 With an annual program that has broad appeal, GRCon attracts people new to Software Radio just looking to learn more, experts that want to keep their finger